-1 Stock-Based Retirement Plans
+Stock-Based Retirement Plans

-Participants in the Executive Stock Unit Program may contribute up to 10% (depending on certain qualifications) of their compensation above the threshold.
-Participant contributions are credited to a diversified investment account established for the participant.
-Leggett matching contributions to the plan, including dividend equivalents, are used to acquire stock units.
+Participant contributions: Participants in the Executive Stock Unit Program may contribute up to 10% (depending on certain qualifications) of their compensation above the threshold.
+Participant contributions are credited to a diversified investment account established for the participant, and are paid out in cash upon distribution from the program.

+Company contributions: The first 50% match is automatic, and a second 50% match is made if certain profitability levels are obtained.
+Matching contributions to the plan, including dividend equivalents, are used to acquire stock units.
 Stock units are converted to common stock at a 1-to-1 ratio upon distribution from the program.

-2 PSU Awards
+PSU Awards